Romy Simpkins: Miss Universe Great Britain 2012

-Miss Dorset 2015 & Miss England 2015
+Miss Dorset 2015 and Miss England 2015

-She was crowned as Miss Dorset 2015, which she then went onto compete in the Miss England 2015 final.
+Simpkins won Miss Dorset 2015, and then competed at Miss England 2015 final.

 Miss Global International UK 2015

-She represented the UK at the Miss Global International 2015 pageant final in Trinidad and Tobago.
-She placed in the top 10, and with that received the Miss Photogenic award.
+Simpkins represented the UK at Miss Global International 2015 in Trinidad and Tobago, and reached the top 10.
+She received the Miss Photogenic award.

-Miss Galaxy England 2016

-Romy competed in the national Miss Galaxy England 2016 pageant final, in which she was placed as 2nd Runner-up.

 Miss United Kingdom 2016

-Simpkins was crowned Miss International United Kingdom 2016 as she competed at the UK Power Pageant 2016, which featured the crowning of 7 other national titles.
+Simpkins received the title of Miss International United Kingdom 2016 at the UK Power Pageant 2016.

-Miss International 2016

-Romy represented United Kingdom at Miss International 2016 but Unplaced.

 Miss Universe Great Britain 2018

-She was awarded a space in the grand final of Miss Universe GB pageant in 2018.
+Simpkins was awarded a space in the grand final of Miss Universe Great Britain 2018.

-Miss Supranational England 2018

-Romy represented England at the Miss Supranational 2018 Pageant in Poland.

-Miss Intercontinental UK 2020/21

-She is now a current finalist of Miss Intercontinental UK.
-In hope of being crowned a part of team UK for the Miss Intercontinental international pageant.